 They were writing an exoneration in May.

-Two days later they exonerate her, but the exoneration was written long before the investigation by Strzok and Page.
+Two days later, they exonerate her, but the exoneration was written long before the investigation by Strzok and Page.

-And then we're now learning that they launched this whole Russia probe way before the time that they said that they did, and more importantly, and sadly, they used a Clinton bought and paid for foreign national put together dossier with Russian lies to manipulate the American people, lying to Pfizer court judges in an original application and three subsequent applications, and they never told the judges she paid for it.
+And more importantly, and sadly, they used a Clinton-bought and paid-for foreign national put-together dossier with Russian lies to manipulate the American people, lying to FISA court judges in an original application and three subsequent applications, and they never told the judges she paid for it.

-The the biggest abuse of power and corruption scandal in history.
+That is, as quickly as I can say it, the biggest abuse of power and corruption scandal in history.

 Huge.